Cut Bait for Salmon Fishing Success

 Revolving Bait

-Teasers and the baits used with them revolve at one to two turns per second.
-If it does not revolve it will not produce fish.
-The best action is a roll, not a spin.
-Spinning baits where the head turns in a small circle while the tail turns in a large circle don’t catch fish.
+Teasers and the baits used with them typically revolve at a rate of one to two turns per second.
+It’s crucial that the bait rotates properly; if it doesn’t revolve, it’s unlikely to attract fish.
+The ideal action is a gentle roll rather than a fast spin.
+Baits that spin, where the head moves in a small circle while the tail makes a larger circle, are often less effective at enticing bites.

 Adjusting Your Bait

-- Move the hook back even to the tail of the bait
+• Move the Hook: Adjust the hook placement, moving it back closer to the tail of the bait for a livelier action.

-- Bend the ¼ inch of the plastic lure tail down and away from the strip.
+• Bend the Tail: Gently bend the last ¼ inch of the plastic lure tail down and away from the strip.
+This can help create a more enticing movement.

-- Move the hook back even to the tail of the bait,
+• Move the Hook: Again, reposition the hook closer to the tail of the bait to help slow it down.

 Leader Lengths